Skip to main content

 virsh-reboot

-Upon logging back into the CVM, we should notice that the referenced external IP has already changed:
+When you log back into the CVM, the referenced external IP will have changed:

 re-login-cvm